zac-heisey/murray-lampert/home-additions.md

   content: '<h6>Our Specialties</h6><h2>Home Additions</h2><p>Whether you need a family
-    room, great room, a new bedroom addition, a master suite, or a home office, Murray Lampert Design, Build, Remodel’s San Diego room addition services will design and build your room addition to meet your needs and budget.</p><p>Our San Diego home addition projects begin with an in-home or virtual consultation by one of our residential designers.
+    room, great room, a new bedroom addition, a master suite, or a home office, Murray Lampert Design, Build, Remodel’s San Diego room addition services will design and build your home addition to meet your needs and budget.</p><p>Our San Diego home addition projects begin with an in-home or virtual consultation by one of our residential designers.
 We believe the only way provide you with an accurate quote is by creating a design.
 After we discuss your needs and enter into a design agreement a customized plan to meet your needs and budget is carefully created.
-    We then accurately design and price your project down to the finish details.<br><br>With our room addition remodeling service, you know how much your improvements will cost.
+    We then accurately design and price your project down to the finish details.<br><br>With our home addition remodeling service, you know how much your improvements will cost.
 A common cause of dissatisfaction is when contractors do not properly budget for the caliber of fixtures and finishes.
-Some room addition contractors intentionally come in with low priced fixtures and finishes to win a project.
+Some home addition contractors intentionally come in with low priced fixtures and finishes to win a project.
 Later on they make up for the shortfall by accelerating change orders.
 The design/build process
     <a href="https://murraylampert.com/">Murray Lampert Design, Build, Remodel</a>